mitikug059/mitikug059/README.md

 - 👋 Hi, I’m @mitikug059 or Valerchik)
 - 👀 I’m interested in ... cryptos
 - 🌱 I’m currently learning ... turbo pascal
-- 💞️ I’m looking to collaborate on ...apple and IBM
+- 💞️ I’m looking to collaborate on ...apple and IBM523
 - 📫 How to reach me ... im rich bich
 - 111223356j75